openrocket/openrocket/docs/source/user_guide/basic_rocket_design.rst

 - Look for the **A8** motor in list on the left side of the window.
 Click on it.
 - In the *Ejection charge delay* field at the top left, enter the value **3**.

-Now click the *OK* button at the lower right corner of the window.
+Now click the :guilabel:`OK` button at the lower right corner of the window.

 If everything went to plan, you have successfully added the **Estes A8-3** motor to your rocket.
 Now repeat these steps for the following motors, using a *New Configuration* for each new motor you add: